Finnish Education

 • #1 in Teaching the skills of the future, EF Index 2019

-• #1 Primary education, Global Competitiveness Report 2018
+• #1 in Primary education, Global Competitiveness Report 2018

 • #1 in Education, OECD Better Life Index 2017